A Book A Week Programme Over 3s

 Sometimes, we are faced with challenges that seem insurmountable.
 But with grit and hard work, one can achieve great things!

-This story is read alongside our learning about the Wimbledon Tennis Championship.
+This story is read alongside our Graduation Day preparation.

 July